near/docs/docs/validator/staking.md

 near stake <accountId> <staking public key> <amount to stake>
 ```

-Staking 10 NEAR should be enough on testnet.
+Staking 10 NEAR should be enough on TestNet.

 You should see a success message that looks something like: